The-NinToaster/star-rod/README.md

 # Star Rod

 Clover created the original tool.
-I'm attempting to reverse engineer this Paper Mario 64 modding tool.
-This tool is perfect for asm hacking, map editing, and exploring all of the games assets.
+I'm attempting to reverse engineer is.
+It's used asm hacking, map editing, and dumping games assets.

 # Refs
 - [Used to decompile Clover's source jar](http://www.javadecompilers.com/)